Author: George Tsitsonis

 For information of those not in Australia

 While we charge postage at cost to us, Australian postage rates are expensive so we're conscious that it pushes up the total cost for you.
-If you wish to avoid this, Achieving the Impossible will be available at good bookstores (if they're open!) internationally - particularly in English speaking countries - as well as via Amazon around the world in paperback and digital format.
+If you wish to avoid this, Achieving the Impossible is available at good bookstores (if they're open!) internationally - particularly in English speaking countries - as well as via Amazon around the world in paperback and digital format.
 You can also buy the e-book directly from us.

 Achieving the Impossible

 Pages: 240 (including 8 pages of colour pictures)